TheOdinProject/curriculum/foundations/installations/installing_node.md

 Press Enter.

-Open a new terminal window and test your nvm installation by running
+Once the installation is finished, open a new terminal window and test your nvm installation by running:

 ~~~bash
 nvm --version.